List of designated terrorist groups: Sri Lanka

 Sri Lanka bans using the 'Prevention of Terrorism (Temporary Provisions) Act, No. 48 of 1979 regulations, cited as the Prevention of Terrorism (Proscription of Extremist Organizations).

 Tajikistan

 The National Bank of Tajikistan publishes national lists of individuals and organizations declared terrorist or extremists by the Supreme Court.

 In 2015, the Islamic Renaissance Party of Tajikistan was banned in Tajikistan as a terrorist organization.

-Ukraine

-In Ukraine, the Donetsk and Luhansk People's Republics are designated as terrorist organizations.
-Ukrainian authorities claim that the two organizations are made up of a rigid hierarchy, financing channels and supply of weapons with the purpose of deliberately propagating violence, seizing hostages, carrying out subversive activity, assassinations, and the intimidation of citizens.

 United Arab Emirates

 The Cabinet of the United Arab Emirates periodically issues resolutions to include individuals and organizations on its terrorist list.
 As of 4 March 2020, issued resolutions are 2014/41, 2017/18, 2017/28, 2017/45, 2018/24 and 2018/50.

 United Nations

 The United Nations does not have a list of all terrorist organizations.
 Instead, it has several lists focusing on international sanctions in particular contexts.
 The United Nations Security Council Resolution 1267 established lists focused Al-Qaeda, the Taliban and their associates.
 The listing process was later extended to include the Islamic State of Iraq and the Levant.